 Where are Drivers Commonly Caught for Speeding?

 West Palm Beach has different types of speeding offenses, which impacts the speeding ticket penalties.
 The speeding offenses are differentiated by the amount of the speed over the limit one was driving.
 For instance, nine miles per hour over the speed limit and 14 miles over are two different levels.
 Traveling 30 miles over the limit is a mandatory court appearance.
 The worst level of speeding ticket is 50 miles over the speed limit that comes with a mandatory fine.
-Five different levels of speeding tickets are issued in West Palm Beach and Palm Beach County.
-The levels depend on how fast the person was driving and what the speed limits.
+Five different levels of speeding tickets are issued in local cases, as a West Palm beach lawyer could explain to someone contesting penalties.

 Speeding Ticket Fines and Consequences

 Fines for speeding are determined based on the alleged speed and the person’s record.
-Court costs are added in and a person may have points added to their driver’s license record.
+Court costs are added in, and a person may have points added to their driver’s license record.
 The minimum number of points is three and the maximum is four depending on the speeding ticket.
-Where the individual got caught speeding impacts the West Palm Beach speeding ticket penalties.
-For example, speeding through a school zone can lead to higher penalties than speeding on the highway.
+Where the individual got caught speeding impacts relevant penalties.
+For example, speeding through a school zone can lead to higher penalties than going too fast on the highway.

 When someone is issued a speeding ticket, they may be required to attend traffic school for several hours.
 Unless otherwise instructed by the court, the 4 and 8-hour courses can be done online.
 However, the 12-hour class must be done in-person.

 Depending on how fast the driver was going, a judge might suspend the individual’s driver’s license or make them do community service in lieu of paying fines.

 When someone gets a speeding ticket, the next step they should take is contacting an accomplished defense lawyer.
 An attorney from Leifert & Leifert could fight to have your ticket dismissed so that you do not have to face the West Palm Beach speeding ticket penalties.
 Call our team today.